bowenam/hardiness-zone-toolbox/README.md

 * Colormap - Color coding to use with the output zones.
 See (bathymetric.clr link).

 ## Reclassify (WorldClim)
-Reclassifies raster files that contain multiple raster bands, each corresponding to a bioclimatic variable.
+This script tool targets WorldClim data; Reclassifies raster files that contain multiple raster bands, each (band) corresponding to a bioclimatic variable.
 This tool seeks out the BIO_6 band, which corresponds to extreme minimum temperature.
-(Primarily for use with WorldClim data.)
 #### Input Parameters
 * Directory - The directory containing the multi-band TIF files.
 Each TIF file should contain the BIO_6 band for the tool to work.
 * Colormap - Color coding to use with the output zones.
 See (bathymetric.clr link).

 ## Reclassify (PaleoClim)
-A more complicated script tool.
-I developed this one for use with PaleoClim data, as its structure is different from WorldClim and a touch less intuitive.
+This script tool targets PaleoClim data; Reclassifies raster files that represnet bioclimatic variables.
+This tool seeks out folders containing bio_6 GeoTIFF files to reclassify.
 #### Input Parameters
 * Directory - The superdirectory containing the subdirectories, each corresponding to a time frame and itself containing a TIF file.
 This tool searches for the TIF file entitled "bio_6.tif".
 * Colormap - Color coding to use with the output zones.
 See (bathymetric.clr link).